Akankshaa-17/InstagramLikeImageVideoPicker/README.md

 ### MediaPickerInstagram (Reference Of Instagram)
-Pick and capture the image, video or both.
+User will have 4 options in this library similer to instagram.
+1) Pick image from custom gallery,
+2) capture image from camera,
+3) Pick video from custom gallery
+4) Capture video from camera
+5) both.

 MediaPickerInstagram is an android library that lets you choose single/multi pictures from gallery or camera.